syncfusion-content/javascript-docs/js/ReportViewer/Printing.md

 {% endhighlight %}

 ## Set report margin
-To set margin values to the report page setup use the property [`margins`](../api/ejreportviewer#members:pagesettings-margins) and specify the value to top, right, bottom and left.
+To set margin values to the report page setup, use the property [`margins`](../api/ejreportviewer#members:pagesettings-margins) and specify the value to top, right, bottom, and left.

 {% highlight javascript %}
     <script type="text/javascript">